drewww/prism/docs/source/making-a-roguelike/part5.rst

    Log.addMessage(kicked, sf("The %s kicks you!", ownerName))
    Log.addMessageSensed(level, self, sf("The %s kicks the %s.", ownerName, kickName))

-This code defines a couple log messages for the various parties involved with the action.
-Log.addMessage is a convenience function provides by the log component that makes it so you don't have to check if the actor you're passing in has a log component or manipulate the log directly, it does that for you.
-Similarly Log.addMessageSensed works roundabout the same way except it defines what uninvolved actors who can see the action's owner get in their log.
+We use the convenience methods :lua:func:`Log.addMessage` and :lua:func:`Log.addMessageSensed` to add messages to the affected and nearby actors.

 Drawing logs
 ------------

-Okay so logging is set up and it's time to make our way back to ``MyGamelevelstate.lua`` to get our log drawing.
+Okay so logging is set up and it's time to make our way back to ``gamelevelstate.lua`` to get our log drawing.
 Below where we're drawing HP insert the following.

 .. code:: lua

-   local log = self.decision.actor:get(prism.components.Log)
+   local log = currentActor and currentActor:get(prism.components.Log)
    if log then
       local offset = 0
       for line in log:iterLast(5) do